mohlcyber/McAfee-ATD-Phantom/README.md

 This App integrates the orchestration platform Phantom with McAfee Advanced Threat Defense (ATD).
 This App provides the capability to submit files and receive Threat Intelligence information.
 This App supports the following actions:

-1. run the file in the McAfee ATD and retrieve the analysis results - **detonate file**
+1. Run the file in the sandbox and retrieve the analysis results - **detonate file**
+2. URL link is processed inside analyzer VM and retrieve the analysis results - **detonate url**
-2. validate the ATD connectivity - **test connectivity**
+3. Validate the asset configuration for connectivity using supplied configuration - **test connectivity**

 More actions will follow in the future.

 ## Prerequisits

-Phantom Platform tested with version 2.1.486
+Phantom Platform tested with version 3.0.251

-McAfee Advanced Threat Defense (ATD) tested with 3.8.2
+McAfee Advanced Threat Defense (ATD) tested with 4.0.4

 ## Component Description